-315 3.4.1 Surface Heat Fluxes
+3.4.1 Surface heat fluxes

-In the CNTL climatology, we observe a maximum of latent and sensible surface heat fluxes on the warm side of both the Gulf Stream and the Kuroshio SST front (Fig. 7a,e).
+In the CNTL climatology, we observe a maximum of latent and sensible surface heat fluxes on the warm side of both the Gulf Stream and the Kuroshio SST front (Fig. 7a, e).
 Peak latent heat fluxes are slightly offset to the south of the peak sensible heat fluxes.
-TSSb associated this offset with the increase of sea surface temperature saturation mixing ratio with increasing SSTs following the Clausius-Clapeyron relation.
-In the North Atlantic, latent and sensible heat fluxes exceed 350 W m $^{-2}$ and 80 W m $^{-2}$, respectively (Fig. 7a).
+Tsopouridis et al. (2020b) associated this offset with the increase in the sea surface temperature saturation mixing ratio with increasing SSTs following the Clausius-Clapeyron relation.
+In the North Atlantic, latent and sensible heat fluxes exceed 350 and 80 W m-2, respectively (Fig. 7a).
 Sensible heat fluxes are slightly larger in the North Pacific, whereas latent heat fluxes remain slightly weaker (Fig. 7e).

-The surface heat fluxes are similarly distributed in the ERA-Interim dataset, though latent heat fluxes in CNTL are considerably larger compared to ERA-Interim (compare Fig. 7a with Fig. S1 c, and Fig. 7e with Fig. S1 f).
+The surface heat fluxes are similarly distributed in the ERA-Interim dataset, though latent heat fluxes in CNTL are considerably larger compared to ERA-Interim (compare Fig. 7a with S1c and Fig. 7e with S1f).
 This discrepancy most likely arises from the difference of the SST resolution between the AFES and ERA-Interim, with the latter having a lower resolution prior to 2002 (Masunaga et al., 2015).
 Comparing the CNTL fluxes with the ERA-Interim winter climatology after 2002, the differences are significantly reduced (not shown).

 The SST smoothing affects the amount of surface heat fluxes in both regions, though to a different extent.
 In the Gulf Stream region, we observe considerably weaker surface heat fluxes (Fig. 7b) along the weaker SST gradient (Fig. 2c).
-The maximum decrease of the latent heat fluxes is of the order of 120 W m-2, while the reduction of sensible heat fluxes exceeds 30 W m-2 (in line with Small et al. (2014)).
-A slight increase of surface heat fluxes is observed mainly to the northeast and less in the southern parts of the Gulf Stream region (Fig. 7b), consistent with the increase of SSTs due to the smoothing (Fig. 1c).
+The maximum decrease in the latent heat fluxes is of the order of 120 Wm^{-2} , while the reduction of sensible heat fluxes exceeds 30 W m^{-2} (in line with Small et al., 2014).
+A slight increase in surface heat fluxes is observed mainly to the northeast and less in the southern parts of the Gulf Stream region (Fig. 7b), consistent with the increase in SSTs due to the smoothing (Fig. 1c).
 This dipole of positive and negative anomalies of the surface heat fluxes is less pronounced in the Kuroshio region (Fig. 7f), reaching only about half the amplitude compared to the Gulf Stream region.
 We attribute the reduced amplitude to the smaller impact of the SST smoothing on the SST distribution in the Kuroshio region (Fig. 1f).

-To estimate the role of cyclones for the differences when smoothing the SST, we decompose the winter climatology considering the surface heat fluxes occurring within and outside of a radius of 750 km around the cyclones' center over their entire lifetime (Fig. 7c,d,g,h).
+To estimate the role of cyclones for the differences when smoothing the SST, we decompose the winter climatology considering the surface heat fluxes occurring within and outside of a radius of 750 km around the cyclones' centre over their entire lifetime (Fig. 7c, d, g, h).
 This decomposition allows us to assess how much of the climatological differences are associated with cyclones.